Stara Trta - the oldest grapevine in the world, Maribor, Podravje, by Marco Almbauer

 Podravje, located in northeastern Slovenia along the Austrian and Hungarian borders, is the country's second-largest wine region, covering approximately 6,100 hectares.
 Named after the Drava River, this region is best known as the birthplace of Slovenian sparkling wine Penina, as well as for its refined aromatic whites and award-winning sweet wines.

-Podravje proudly holds the title of Slovenia’s first sparkling wine region, with production dating back to 1852 in Gornja Radgona.
-Here, classical method (méthode traditionnelle) sparkling wines - often made from Chardonnay, Pinot Blanc, and Furmint (Šipon) - have become a defining feature of the region.
+Podravje proudly holds the title of Slovenia’s oldest sparkling wine region, with production dating back to 1852 in Gornja Radgona.
+Here, the classical method sparkling wines often made from Chardonnay, Pinot Blanc, and Furmint (Šipon).

 Podravje is divided into two wine-growing districts:

 This is Slovenia’s largest wine district, known for its rolling hills, terraced vineyards, and long-standing winemaking culture.
-It's home to the oldest grapevine in the world (in Maribor) and the oldest preserved Slovenian wine bottle (from 1917, in Ptuj).
+It's home to the oldest grapevine in the world - Stara Trta, growing and bearing grapes since the 1657 in Maribor.

 In addition to penina, this district produces the region’s signature crisp, dry white wines, often fermented in stainless steel and bottled under screwcap to preserve their aromatics.
 Leading varieties include: